Privacy & Cookie Policy

 There are several ways you can stop direct marketing communications from us:

-If you have an account, log in into your account and change your preferences.
+If you have an account with us you can log in into your account and change your preferences.

 In our apps, you can manage your preferences and opt out from one or all the different push notifications by selecting or deselecting the relevant options in the ‘Settings’ section.